-The chart below shows the amount of direct and indirect greenhouse gas emission reductions attributed to the AgSTAR program’s education and outreach efforts to assist in the development of manure-based anaerobic digestion systems from 2000 through 2020.
+The chart below shows the amount of direct and indirect greenhouse gas emission reductions attributed to the AgSTAR program’s education and outreach efforts to assist in the development of manure-based anaerobic digestion systems from 2000 through September 2021.
 The chart shows a steady increase in emissions reductions through 2013 and from 2017 on.
-Contributed emissions reductions in 2020 total 2.00 MMTCO2e.
+Projected emissions reductions in 2021 total 2.38 MMTCO2e.

 In addition to these environmental benefits, AgSTAR has: